JuanIrache/nephews/README.md

 npm start
 ```

-5. Navigate to your deployment url
+5. Navigate to your development url

 ### Cloud deployment